moise-mulungu/mixed-react-projects/src/features/easy-chat/easy-chat-requirements.md

 ## Private and Group Chats:
 The ability to have one-on-one chats as well as group conversations.
 DM: I won't comment on v2 anymore, because I think you get the idea.
 Make the most simple version for v1, then start making enhancements.
-You might do each new enhancement separately, as a module that can be required by the main app - this let's you write blog posts about each new enhancement.
+You might do each new enhancement separately, as a module that can be required by the main app - this let's you write blog posts about each new enhancement.(ok)

 ## Notifications:
 Users should be notified of new messages when they are not actively using the chat application.